 As for me…

-There are many things that inform my work as a grief practitioner.
-The loss of my grandparents, parents, my mother-in-law and a precious uncle not to mention the passing of beloved pets have deeply touched and influenced who I am and who I have become.
+There are many things that inform my work as a certified celebrant and creative grief practitioner.
+The loss of my grandparents, parents, a precious uncle and a younger sister not to mention the passing of beloved pets have deeply touched and influenced who I am and who I have become.
 Actively choosing to leave behind a career path, moving across the U.S. not once but twice… leaning into new communities and rediscovering my own creativity in the face of change are all aspects of what I’ve learned about purposeful mourning and the creativity of growth through grief.

 My experiences have taught me much.
 I hold a master’s degree in religious studies and certificates in organizational development, nonprofit management and mediation.
 I completed Dr. Alan Wolfelt’s training to earn a certificate in Grief and Death Studies.
 I am also a Certified Creative Grief Support Practitioner through the Creative Grief Studio and a Certified Funeral Celebrant through In-sight Institute’s Training Division.

 For more information about Deb’s work as a funeral celebrant, creative grief support practitioner and professional writer, contact Deb Brandt at 317.603.4112 or email@example.com.